takayoshiotake/octave-12-key-macropad/README.md

 ![schematic svg](electronics/Octave_Input_PCB.svg)

-I have also designed a custom MCU circuit from prototype-2, the MCU is RP2040 and the software will run on CircuitPython built specifically for it.
+I have also designed a custom MCU circuit from prototype-2, the MCU is RP2040 and the software runs on CircuitPython built specifically for it.

-However, at this time I do not have the USB VID and PID for this device, so I cannot release the firmware...

 📄 [electronics/Octave_Input_PCB/Octave_Input_PCB.kicad_sch](electronics/Octave_Input_PCB/Octave_Input_PCB.kicad_sch)